 Book Dumb: While Mildmay is quite intelligent, he's also functionally illiterate… until Felix begins to teach him to read in 'Corambis'.

 Corbie is similarly intelligent, and fortunate enough to be literate, but her grandmother pulled her out of school when she was eight.
-It is one of several factors that makes her stand out at the Institution.
+It is one of several factors that make her stand out at the Institution.

 The students Felix was teaching in The Mirador.
 They have a little education, but they haven't had the kind of opportunity and access that would make them ready to be apprentices.
 This is implied to be the case with most non-Cabaline wizards in Mélusine.